phillipnunes/100-days-of-code/log.md

 ### Day 70: February 13 2019

 **Today's Progress**: And today I solved more two challenges in HackerRank.
 Not the best code, you know...but I am improving.

+### Day 71: February 14 2019

+**Today's Progress**: And today was another day HackerRanking some algorithms.
+There is always a cleaner way to write code.